Pensacola Christian College inspires students that are innovative, ambitious, and passionate

 Music: Applicants must have majored in music on the undergraduate level.
 Music applicants must audition in person.
 Those living beyond 400 miles from Pensacola may submit a high-quality video recording.
 An entrance examination in music theory (sight singing, dictation, part writing, harmonic and formal analysis) is required.
 Applicants who do not earn a satisfactory score on the exam must take a review course in the appropriate area with no graduate credit.

 Graduate students in voice must be proficient in oral pronunciation and principles of IPA transcription.
 A diagnostic diction exam will be offered in conjunction with the graduate platform at the end of a student’s first semester of study.
-Students receiving a lower than satisfactory score on the diagnostic exam are required to take a review course.
+Students receiving a lower than satisfactory score on the diagnostic exam are required to take a review course with no graduate credit.

 Dramatics: Applicants need at least 18 semester credits of speech performance/production on the undergraduate level and must audition in person.
 Those living beyond 400 miles from Pensacola may submit a high-quality video recording.